-- We use a group interviewing system and you will be asked to complete a written answer to a question that will be provided at the start of the session; this will take ten minutes.
+- We use an individual interviewing system and you will be asked to complete a written answer to a question that will be provided at the start of the session; this will take ten minutes.

-- Your interviewer may also ask you questions based on information provided on your application form and you will also have the opportunity to ask questions at the end of the half hour interview.
+- Your interviewer may also ask you questions based on information provided on your application form and you will also have the opportunity to ask questions at the end of the 10-15 minute interview.

 - No sensitive information will be discussed by your interviewer.

 What to bring with you for your interview

 - All relevant educational certificates (please bring the original certificate plus a photocopy of all certificates)

 - passport or driving licence (plus photocopy)

 What happens following interview?

 You will be informed of the outcome of your interview via UCAS track so it is important that you check your account regularly.